Shaukataliii/atomic-habits-lessons/README.md

 ### 12. Our genes don't eliminate the need for hard work, they clarify it.TQDFXC

 ### 13. Genes can't make you successful, if you're not putting in the effort.

+### 14. Pick the right habit and life is easy, pick the wrong habit and life is a struggle.